120 or 240 Liter Trash Bin? How to Find the Right Size

 Customer photo: BIO Stefan Alubert garbage bin box 4 boxes in anthracite on a paved terrace, typical setup for 240-liter bins of a family

-For a 4-person household, a 240-liter residual waste bin is the standard recommendation, provided the emptying occurs every two weeks.
-We calculate about 7 kg of residual waste per person per emptying, which corresponds to approximately 35 to 40 liters per person per interval.
+For a 4-person household, a 240-liter residual waste bin is the standard recommendation, provided it is emptied every two weeks.
+We calculate about 7 kg of residual waste per person per emptying, which corresponds to roughly 35 to 40 liters per person per interval.
 Four people thus produce 140 to 160 liters of residual waste every 14 days.
-A 120-liter bin is regularly full, while a 240-liter bin still has reserve for garden season or family celebrations.
+A 120-liter bin is regularly full to the brim, while a 240-liter bin still has reserve for garden season or family celebrations.

-It looks different for the organic bin.
-In summer, noticeably more accumulates due to lawn clippings and garden fruit than in winter.
+It’s different with the organic bin.
+In summer, noticeably more accumulates due to grass clippings and garden fruit than in winter.
 Many families use 120 liters for residual waste and 240 liters for organic waste because the volume ratio shifts exactly like that in real use.
 Those who place both sizes side by side will find a suitable box in the Stahlfred combo model for 120 + 240 liters.

 Rule of thumb: Which size for which household?